AndreLaranjeira/AndreLaranjeira/README.md

 ## Current occupations

-* Applying for a master's or postgraduate degree...
+* Applying for a master's degree in computer science for the academic year of 2022.

 ## Contact

 You can reach me at `AndreLaranjeira@protonmail.com`.
 I'll be happy to talk about topics related to programming, but please refrain from sending me advertisements.

+Also, at this time, _I am not accepting job offers._